Good dental hygiene is one of the most important yet overlooked aspects today.

 Do you need to think of anything else?

-All other variables don’t factor in heavily as long as the toothpaste fulfils the basic chemical criterion and the method of brushing is correct.
+All other variables don’t factor in heavily as long as the toothpaste fulfils the basic chemical criterion and the brushing method is correct.

 Why and when should you brush twice?